Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - Cash for small purchases and quick payments

-Why a half-day tour works for cruise passengers
+Why does a half-day tour work for cruise passengers?

 - You get a clear route and a set duration, so you can plan around tender times.